llvm-doe-org/llvm-project/clang/README-OpenACC-status.md

           -help` and search for `openacc` or `openmp`.
 * run-time environment variables:
     * `OMP_TARGET_OFFLOAD=disabled` for targeting host
+* `update` directive:
+    * `self` clause and alias `host`
+    * `device` clause
+    * Presence restriction:
+        * OpenACC 3.0 requires variables appearing in these clauses to be already present on the device.
+However, while it suggests a runtime error when this restriction is violated by an application, it does not strictly require any specific behavior.
+        * For now, Clacc produces the same behavior as OpenMP 5.0's `omp target update` when this restriction is violated: no data transfer occurs.
+        * Changes have been proposed to the OpenACC specification to strictly require a runtime error instead, and so Clacc will likely adjust its behavior in the future.
+Most likely, Clacc will utilize OpenMP TR8's `present` motion modifier once Clang supports it.
+    * nesting within a `data` directive
+    * in `self`, `host`, and `device` clauses, subarrays specifying contiguous blocks
 * `data` directive:
     * `present` and `no_create` clauses
         * Traditional compilation mode: